Billings Montana Medical Malpractice Attorneys Near Me

 Your claim begins with a free initial consultation.
 A representative from our firm will review your case and decide if it has legal merit.
 If it does, we may offer our services on a contingency fee basis.
 This means you’ll only owe a fee if we win a settlement.
 This makes the process risk free for you and your loved one.

 At Heenan & Cook, PLLC, we believe no one should have to pay the price for someone else’s negligence.
-We’ve been proudly serving Billings area families for over 40 years.
+We’ve been proudly serving families in Billings and across Montana for over 40 years.
 To schedule your free case evaluation and begin your road to recovery, contact us.